nordemaen/Loafers-Website/README.md

 # Loafers-Website
-Assignment for University – Using the TailWind CSS library along with jQuery.
+Assignment for University – Using the TailWind CSS library.